Birth profile builder

 Teach where the free layer is already doing its job, and where deeper layers should wait.

-Read Pro-readiness guideUse timing support for pacing and ordering, not emotional pressure.
+Read depth guideUse timing support for pacing and ordering, not emotional pressure.

 Read timing-window guideHelp users turn a reading into action rather than theory loops.